detekt/detekt-intellij-plugin/readme.md

 The plugin can be downloaded from the [Jetbrains plugin repository](https://plugins.jetbrains.com/plugin/10761-detekt).

 ## Enabling the plugin

-Once you have installed the plugin, navigate to Settings/Preferences -> Tools -> Detekt.
-From there you will see the following screen, where you can specify your Detekt configuration file and enable it for your project.
-Warnings will be displayed in each file.
+- Install the plugin
+- Navigate to Settings/Preferences -> Tools -> Detekt
+- Check `Enable Detekt`
+- Specify your detekt configuration and baseline file (optional)
+- detekt issues will be annotated on-the-fly while coding

 ![detekt in action](./img/detekt.png "detekt in action")